vygr/ChrysaLisp/STATUS.md

 New `lib/task/global.inc` class for managing a dynamic set of tasks, one per network node.
 Netmon app now uses this lib to demo.

+New `lib/task/farm.inc` class for managing a dynamic set of tasks.
+Raymarch and Mandelbrot apps now uses this lib to demo.

 ------

 New `(type-of)` implementation.
 Now returns a list of keyword symbols